kmorgan31/foodie_bliss_blog_project/README.md

     - View Followed on HomePage
     - View Followers, Followed from Profile
   - Favourite/Unfavourite Posts
+    - View Favourited from Profile
 - Filter Posts on HomePage by:
   - Category
   - Subscribed Users
   - Favourited
+  - Hot

 - Search Posts by:
   - Title

 Features to Implement:
-- Filter Posts by Hot, Trending
+- Filter Posts by Trending
-- View Favourited/Saved Posts from Profile
+- Add Number of times Favourited to Post
-- User Verification against DB
+- Add Number of Posts to User

 Optional Features:
 - Comments - Edit, Delete
 - Search Posts by Category
+- Filter Posts by Recent

 Setup: